jmfriedt/max2771_fx2lp/conf/README.md

  as 0x10061B0.
 After setting Lcount to 2048 and Mcount to 0 with RefDiv=3 (for keeping the 24 MHz clock and dividing by 3 to reach a sampling rate of 8 MHz), register 10 should become 0x08000000C.

+Reading and writing these register values with the original PocketSDR firmware or with our SDCC generated firmware led to opposite endianneess reports, leading to the discovery that Keil and SDCC compilers are opposite endianness and that the cast from ``char*`` to ``int32_t`` would swap bytes if not taken care of manually.
+The SDCC code was corrected accordingly.